-We ended up taking tuk-tuk most places we went in Colombo.
+We ended up taking a tuk-tuk to most places we went in Colombo.
 Riding a tuk-tuk is great fun, especially after dark!

 10. Galle Face Green

-Galle Face Green is a long stretch of green lawn next to the narrow beach and sea promenade in Colombo.
-Originally it was cleared by the Dutch to give the canons clear sight, but today it is a nice and peaceful place perfect for walking, running, playing football, kite flying and cricket.
+Galle Face Green, just south of the Fort Area, is a long stretch of green lawn next to the narrow beach and sea promenade in Colombo.
+Originally it was cleared by the Dutch to give the canons clear sight, but today it is a nice and peaceful place perfect for walking, running, playing football, kite flying, and cricket.

-The promenade is packed with couples and families taking a stroll in the afternoons, especially Sundays.
-It is a great place to watch the sunset.
+The promenade is packed with couples and families taking a stroll in the afternoons, especially on Sundays.
+Galle Face Green is the perfect place to watch the sunset.

-Along the promenade there are also a lot of food vendors, selling great street food at a cheap price!
+Along the promenade there are also a lot of food vendors, selling great street food at a cheap price.
 Some of the places even have tables on the pavement.
-We had indian food at one of those places, really delicious!
+We had Indian food at one of those places, it was delicious!

 The hotel we had booked on our first trip to Colombo turned out to be absolutely terrible!
 So determined not to make the same mistake twice, we asked other travelers we met around Sri Lanka for their hotel recommendations, and we did a lot of research before coming back to Colombo.

 Paradise Road Tintagel Colombo